akpw/efst/README.md

 I will follow up with more advanced examples and use-cases in some of the future blogs.

 [**EFSC**](https://github.com/akpw/efst#efsc) is a EFST configuration tool for managing EncFS preset configurations that could then be used for creating EncFS config files.
-Out of the box, EFST provide two built-in configurations that can be viewed with the ```efsc show``` command:
+Out of the box, EFST provide a default built-in configurations that can be viewed with the ```efsc show``` command:

 ```
     $ efsc show -h